pyrsmk/run/README.md

 Install Ruby with the package manager of your environment, or download it from [the official page](https://www.ruby-lang.org/en/downloads/).

-When you're done, download the source file to a directory in your `PATH`, like `~/.local/bin/`.
+When you're done, download the source file to a directory in your `PATH`.
+We recommend using the `~/.local/bin/` directory.

 ```sh
 wget https://pyrsmk.fra1.cdn.digitaloceanspaces.com/run/run_latest.rb -O ~/.local/bin/run